KTH-SML/svea/docs/tutorials/2_lidar_sim.md

 # Lidar Simulation tutorial

-In this tutorial, we will introduce the lidar simulation pipeline that is available to you.
+In this tutorial, we will introduce the lidar simulation pipeline that is available in this repo.
 The lidar simulation we have implemented relies on predefining all the obstacles you want the lidar to emulate as polygons.
 To do this, you need to edit the configuration file: `svea_core/resources/param/obstacles.yaml`.
 In there you will see a list of polygon vertices listed in either clockwise or